Symbiota/Symbiota-Documentation/versioned_docs/version-3.4/Editor_Guide/Editing_Searching_Records/paleontological_data.md

 The main difference between using the publicly visible search forms versus the Data Editor search form to retrieve fossil specimen records is how they retrieve data associated with geological time (i.e., _Early Interval_, _Late Interval_).
 Specifically, the public search forms will produce **time-inclusive** search results, whereas the Data Editor search form will produce **literal** search results.

 For example:
-- If you want to find all records where "Oligocene" was the literal/actual value entered for _Early Interval_ or _Late Interval_, use the Data Editor search form.
+- If you want to find all records where "Paleocene" was the literal/actual value entered for _Early Interval_ or _Late Interval_, use the Data Editor search form.
-- If you want to find all records associated with the Oligocene epoch in time—including records where _Early Interval_ (or _Late Interval_) was entered as "Rupelian" or "Chattian", which are geological time intervals [contained within the Oligocene](https://stratigraphy.org/chart/?target=ischart:Oligocene)—use the public search form.
+- If you want to find all records associated with the Paleocene epoch, use the public search form, which will return not only records where _Early Interval_ (or _Late Interval_) was entered as as "Paleocene", but also records entered as "Danian" or any other geological time intervals [contained within the Paleocene](https://stratigraphy.org/chart/?target=ischart:Paleocene).

 :::